 Located about eight miles west of Vail, Colorado, Beaver Creek has successfully combined unique and unsurpassed hospitality and service with a twist of European village atmosphere.
 The design of the resort and downtown village originated from Switzerland and Cortina in Italy.

 Beaver Creek Ski Resort takes the slogan "not exactly roughing it" seriously.
 Many movie stars, politicians and wealthy socialites have private homes spanning the mountains of Beaver Creek.
 But even with the pristine lodging and service, Beaver Creek is one of the few resorts which manages to also cater to the family-friendly market as well.
 Named “The consummate kid-friendly resort” by Ski Magazine, Beaver Creek tries to accommodate everyone who wished to have a wonderful ski vacation, without any hassle.

 Beaver Creek grooms 20 hours a day, seven days a week.
 776 groomed acres of trails and terrain make most visitors stay for extended vacations.
-Host of the World Ski Championships as well as three time champions of the ‘Battle of the Ski Schools” competition, the resort has a lot to boast about.
-Beaver Creek also prides itself in being eco-friendly, with 100% of its power coming from wind farms.
+Host of the World Ski Championships as well as three-time champions of the ‘Battle of the Ski Schools” competition, the resort has a lot to boast about.
+Beaver Creek also prides itself in being eco-friendly, with 100 percent of its power coming from wind farms.

 Beaver Creek has 150 ski trails and 25 lifts.
 Beaver Creek's terrain is 19% beginner, 43% intermediate, and 38% advanced.
 With over 1800 acres of great skiing, Beaver Creek also offers two bowls, four terrain parks, and a half pipe.
 To top that off, Beaver Creek has special ski programs for families, children, adult skiers, adaptive skiers, and nordic skiers.